cs-497s-sp21-a-Orgitect/notifications/README.md

 Then, whenever you want to get the microservice running, run this command:
     FLASK run

-If you'd like to use GMail as your SMTP server then you'll be requird to lower the account security or you may be barred from sending emails usin the account you indicate.
+Note that when assigning the credentials for the message to be sent that if you're going to use GMail then you'll likely be requird to lower the account security.

 # Example GET requests:
 http://127.0.0.1:5000/api/notifications/all